gitlabhq/gitlabhq/doc/gitlab-geo/security-review.md

-The following security review of the GitLab Geo feature set focuses on security aspects of the feature as they apply to customers running their own GitLab instances.
+The following security review of the Geo feature set focuses on security aspects of the feature as they apply to customers running their own GitLab instances.
 The review questions are based in part on the [application security architecture](https://www.owasp.org/index.php/Application_Security_Architecture_Cheat_Sheet) questions from [owasp.org](https://www.owasp.org).